SamiulIslamRamim/gaming-addiction-health-impact/README.md

 ### Project Overview

-This project provides a statistical analysis of the impacts of game addiction on the physical and mental health of university and school-level students.
+This project provides a statistical analysis of the impacts of game addiction on the physical and mental health of university students.
 It uses a survey dataset to investigate the correlation between excessive gaming and various health-related issues.
 The study aims to highlight the adverse effects of game addiction, such as sleep deprivation, depression, anxiety, social isolation, and degradation of academic performance.

 ***